nextnanopy/nextnanopy/docs/examples/Example5_navigation_in_output_folder_using_DataFolder.rst

 Find the files by keyword
 =========================

-The DataFodlder class can be also used to find files with a certain keyword.
+The DataFolder class can be also used to find files with a certain keyword.

 .. code:: python